hanumantharao19/devops_mhr_documents/kubernetes.md

 or
 - kubectl get rs  --> to list the replicaset
 - kubectl delete rs <replicasetname>  -->   to delete the replicaset
+- kubectl delete pod <podname> # To delete pod
+- Note: even if you are deleted pod then automatically it will creae new pods becuase replicaset will make sure  maintain same no of pods as we mentioned in the mainfest file(replicaset    file)

 kubernetes Deployment :
 ------------------
 kubernetes deployment has some advantages as compared to Replicaset
-1) we can increase the pods and decrease the pods count through commnad line
+- 1) we can increase the pods and decrease the pods count through commnad line
-2) we can rollout and rollback the version easly with deployment
+- 2) we can rollout and rollback the version easly with deployment
 ```
 apiVersion: apps/v1
 kind: Deployment